dev-protocol/protocol/docs/WHITEPAPER.md

 ## Introduction

-Dev Protocol is a protocol that treats various non-economic properties to like securities.
+Dev Protocol is a protocol that treats various Internet assets to like securities.
 For example, It can monetize OSS without changing its licensing or code and solves the issue of sustainability in OSS.

 Dev Protocol is made up of Property Contracts, Allocator Contracts, State Contract, and the Market Contract.
-The Property Contract is an ERC-20 token, which is paired with a piece of non-economic property.
+The Property Contract is an ERC-20 token, which is paired with a piece of Internet asset.
 After the index value of the property has been comparatively evaluated by the Allocator Contract, the Property Contract uses this evaluation to distribute Dev Tokens to holders of the Property Contract.
 The State Contract serves to maintain each state.

 This piece uses simplified pseudo code to explain concepts.

 ## Overview

-The core of Dev Protocol is made up of an exchangeable Property Contract (Property Token) attached to a particular piece of non-economic property, and the Dev Tokens distributed to the holders of that contract.
+The core of Dev Protocol is made up of an exchangeable Property Contract (Property Token) attached to a particular piece of Internet asset, and the Dev Tokens distributed to the holders of that contract.

 Dev Protocol is ERC-20 compliant and can be bought and sold freely.
 Owner of this protocol does not charge any transaction processing fees.

 Dev Protocol holders have the right to receive Dev Tokens.
 The number of Dev Tokens distributed to an individual is determined by the number of Property Token they possess.
-The total number they receive will be determined by the rating of the non-economic property mapped to their Dev Protocols.
+The total number they receive will be determined by the rating of the Internet asset mapped to their Dev Protocols.

-Dev Protocol allows anyone to add markets for the non-economic property.
+Dev Protocol allows anyone to add markets for the Internet asset.

 The market created by a Market Contract and is available once it is certified by the votes of the Dev Token holders.